ignite/cli/docs/docs/contributing/01-plugins.md

 If your plugin adds features to existing commands, feeds the `Hooks` field.

 Of course a plugin can declare `Commands` *and* `Hooks`.

+A plugin may also share a host process by setting `SharedHost` to `true`.
+`SharedHost` is desirable if a plugin hooks into, or declares long running commands.
+Commands executed from the same plugin context interact with the same plugin server.
+Allowing all executing commands to share the same server instance, giving shared execution context.

 ### Adding new command